Dealing With Someone Who Makes You Feel Inferior

 I’ll give you an example,

 I have an acquaintance who used to push my “incompetence” button, especially in areas where I already struggled to feel competent.
-I lived with this “not good enough” story for years.
+With his questions and comments, he always had a way of making me feel like I didn’t know what I was doing.
+Around him, I felt like an imposter.
+I had been living with this “not good enough” story for years.
 I grew up in a home where excellence was drilled into our heads.
 Mistakes weren’t allowed.
 Less than perfect wasn’t ever enough.
-My self-worth can still get tangled up with too high expectations.
+It became easy for people like him to trigger my fears about failing.

-Over time, I’ve had to redefine competence in order to give myself freedom from my parents’ expectations.
-I didn’t want to live my life from a place of fear, constantly dreading the idea that I might make a mistake.
+Over time, I’ve had to redefine competence in order to give myself freedom from my expectations of the past.
+I didn’t want to live my life from in fear, constantly dreading the idea that I might make a mistake.
 My spiritual path taught me that I was more than my experiences or my mistakes.
-So now I give myself permission to be wrong sometimes, and make mistakes when I need to, knowing these things don’t make me incompetent.
+So now I give myself permission to be wrong sometimes and make mistakes when I need to, knowing these things don’t make me incompetent, they show that I am learning.

 I keep this mantra on hand at all times.
-I repeat it to myself when I begin to “fall for” feeling inferior: “I create and meet my own expectations for myself and my life.
-Even my perceived mistakes are a necessary part of the beauty of my unique life.
-I honor my decisions and I do my self-defined best…all of the time.”
+I repeat it to myself when I feel inferior: “I create and meet my own expectations for myself and my life.
+Even my perceived mistakes are a necessary part of learning and growing.
+They’re really just decisions and they’re mine to make regardless of the outcome.

-It’s hard now for anyone to make me feel inferior.
-I’ve chosen to stop defending the story of insufficiency and incompetence.
-Nothing has changed for the people who try to make me inferior, I just don’t agree with the story anymore.
+It’s hard now for anyone to make me feel inferior since I’ve decided to stop defending and believing the story of insufficiency and incompetence.
+Nothing has changed for the people who try to make me inferior, I just don’t agree with the story anymore and you don’t have to defend something that isn’t true.

 Can you think of a time when someone made you feel “less than.”
 Can you use this five-step process to heal what’s underlying the trigger they use to taunt you?
-If you care to share, what’s your Mantra, the one that makes you feel whole?
+If you care to share, what’s your Mantra, the one that makes you feel whole and powerful?